United Kingdom Factory Automation and Industrial Control Systems Market - Growth, Trends, and Forecasts (2020 - 2025)

 Need a report that reflects how COVID-19 has impacted this market and its growth?

 Automated factories and processes are capital-intensive investments.
 In order to be rebuilt for modification and design change, they require to be highly configurable and flexible.
-To reconfigure an entire production line or any manufacturing process, they require direct access to the control elements, namely switches, valves, motors, and drives.
+To reconfigure an entire production line or any manufacturing process, they require direct access to the control elements, switches, valves, motors, and drives.

 Scope of the report